-- a.
-The Trust values highly the involvement of second level students in caring for guests either during the Trust pilgrimages to Lourdes, Hosanna House and during Friendship Weeks. - b.
-All second level students must operate within the following rules: - i.
-Students must be at least 16 years old on the first of January of the year of the pilgrimage or Friendship Week to facilitate vetting - ii.
-Students and their parent/guardian must sign and adhere to "Guidelines / Rules for 2nd Level Student" as outlined on the volunteer form. - iii.
-Students will be supernumerary to the group. - iv.
-Students will assist in caring for the guests in their group but will not have responsibility for the care of any particular guest. - v.
-Student must attend their group pre pilgrimage meeting and other meetings arranged by the student leaders and group leader - vi.
-The student must report all incidents or accidents to the Group Leader or Group Nurse, no matter how minor. - vii.
-Students must show respect at all times to all members of the group. - viii.
-Student carers must conduct themselves in an appropriate manner at all times. - ix.
-Students are encouraged to fundraise for the Trust with all proceeds being lodged via the Regional Treasurer. - x.
-Students can fundraise for their own fare within their schools. - xi.
-Student carers must complete the Trust's on-line Carer's Training Programme as required by the Board.
+- 1. Students must be at least 16 years old at least one month before travelling on the pilgrimage or Friendship Week, to facilitate vetting. - 2.
+Students and their parent/guardian must sign and adhere to "Guidelines / Rules for 2nd Level Student" as outlined on the volunteer form. - 3.
+Students will be supernumerary to the group. - 4.
+Students are not allocated to night duty.
+When night duty has ended, or before night duty starts, the student carer may be asked to assist in watching a corridor/number of guest rooms, when other carers are busy assisting guests. - 5.
+Students will assist in caring for the guests in their group but will not have responsibility for the care of any particular guest. - 6.
+Students should make a concerted effort to interact with all Guests within the group and use their skills and talents to contribute to group activities i.e. singing, dancing, sports, arts & crafts etc. - 7.
+Student must attend their group pre pilgrimage meeting and other meetings arranged by the student leaders and group leader. - 8.
+The student must report all incidents or accidents to the Group Leader or Group Nurse, no matter how minor. - 9.
+Students must show respect at all times and, in turn, must be treated respectfully. - 10.
+Student carers must conduct themselves in an appropriate manner at all times. - 11.
+Students are encouraged to fundraise for the Trust with all proceeds being lodged to the Relevant Trust Regional Bank Account. - 12.
+Students can fundraise for their own fare within their schools. - 13.
+Student carers must complete the Trust's on-line Safeguarding Training Programme as required by the Board.